 Sarah Horwitz* works in oil on wood.
 Curator Edward Maldonado of The Department of Cultural Affairs, City of Chicago, states: "The paintings focus on more elemental qualities -- earth, air, fire, water ...[Horwitz] also paints flora and fauna executed with a rich and vibrant color palette, with the overall effect both highly emotive and enigmatic...Indeed, there remains a strong tradition in the arts regarding the symbolic representation of the physical world as a metaphor for the spiritual and the transcendent."

-Sarah taught painting, drawing and studio research seminars as an Adjunct Assistant Professor in the BFA program at The School of the Art Institute of Chicago for ten years before relocating to Los Angeles.
-After completing a BS in film from Boston University, she earned MA and MFA degrees in painting and drawing at The University of Iowa where she was awarded a merit scholarship.
-Raised in Northern New Jersey where she experienced profound moments in nature, Sarah currently lives and works in Los Angeles.
+As faculty in the BFA program at The School of the Art Institute of Chicago for ten years, Sarah taught painting, drawing and studio research seminars.
+After completing a BS in film from Boston University, Sarah earned MA and MFA degrees in painting and drawing from The University of Iowa where she was awarded a merit scholarship.
+Raised in northern New Jersey, Sarah currently lives and works in Los Angeles.